Khaviso01/weather-app/README.md

 ## Responsiveness

-The app renders as a centered "phone" card that scales fluidly from 320px up through desktop widths (tested at 320 / 480 / 768 / 1024 / 1200px), so
+The app renders as a centered standalone card that scales fluidly from 320px up through desktop widths (tested at 320 / 480 / 768 / 1024 / 1200px), so
-the same layout works standalone on mobile or embedded in a wider viewport.
+the same layout works on mobile or embedded in a wider viewport.

 ## Author
 Khaviso Vukeya